-a) Students are permitted to carry a mobile phone to school, at their own risk.
-In the Secondary School, mobile phones must be kept locked in the student's locker.
-A mobile phone should not be left in an unattended bag.
-During in-class testing and block exams all mobile devices including smart watches will be switched off and left in the care of supervising teacher at the front of the classroom, to ensure validity of testing.
-Staff need to be vigilant that all devices are handed in under these circumstances.
+- Students are permitted to carry a mobile phone to school, at their own risk. - In the Secondary School, mobile phones must be turned off and kept locked in the - student's locker.
+A mobile phone should not be left in an - During block exams all mobile devices including smart watches will be switched off and left in the care of supervising teacher at the front of the exam venue, to ensure validity of testing.
+Staff need to be vigilant that all devices are handed in under these circumstances. - The school accepts no responsibility for replacing lost, stolen or damaged mobile phones or smart watches.
+No school resources will be allocated to finding a phone or smart device that is lost or allegedly stolen. - If students are wearing and listening to mobile devices while travelling to and from school, they have an added responsibility to be aware of traffic and other people around them.
+It is recommended that they do not wear earphones in both ears while travelling to remain alert to auditory warnings.